zellview/kerbe/README.md

 ## zellviewKerbe

 is a simple android-app.

-It shows the use of button and canvas.
+It shows the use of buttons and canvas.

 1. download the project-file [zellviewKerbe.aia](https://zellview.net/dl/zellviewKerbe.aia)